 Name of Nominee Age Director Since Position with the Company

-Mark T. Krial 59 2016 Director
+Mark T. Krial 60 2016 Director

-Charles A. May, Jr. 79 1997 Director
+Charles A. May, Jr. 80 1997 Director

+William H. Pickle 68 2015 Director

-Sandor Rosenberg 70 1979 Chairman of the Board, Chief Executive Officer
+Sandor Rosenberg 71 1979 Chairman of the Board, Chief Executive Officer and President

-and President

-William H. Pickle 67 2015 Director

-Bonnie K. Wachtel 61 1992 Director
+Bonnie K. Wachtel 62 1992 Director

-James D. Wester 78 1985 Director
+James D. Wester 79 1985 Director

-Mark T. Krial, 59, has been serving as president of Marathon TS, Inc., an information technology and professional services company which serves the federal government and commercial markets, since 2009.
+Mark T. Krial, 60, has been serving as president of Marathon TS, Inc., an information technology and professional services company which serves the federal government and commercial markets, since 2009.
 Prior to that, he served as president of Cornell Technical Services, an information technology firm, for 15 years.
 He holds a B.S. degree from Oklahoma A&M State University.

 Mr. Krial offers over 25 years of comprehensive achievements within information technology-based and computer-based disciplines.
-He has developed performance-based low cost solutions through aggressive negotiations with new and existing suppliers, and he is recognized for the ability to incorporate innovative management techniques that result in enhanced business practices, increased productivity, and profits.
+He has developed performance-based low-cost solutions through aggressive negotiations with new and existing suppliers, and he is recognized for the ability to incorporate innovative management techniques that result in enhanced business practices, increased productivity, and profits.
 He has proven success in sales, marketing, and business development, and strategic planning capabilities.

-Charles A. May, Jr., 79, is a consultant focusing on national security and strategic business planning issues.
+Charles A. May, Jr., 80, is a consultant focusing on national security and strategic business planning issues.
 In 1992, he retired as a Lt.
 General from the Air Force where he last served as Assistant Vice Chief of Staff, Headquarters US Air Force, Washington, D.C.
 He is a graduate of the U.S. Air Force Academy, where he once served as an Associate Professor of Political Science.
 General May has also graduated from the NATO Defense College, has a Master's degree in International Relations from Columbia University, and has completed the course work toward a Ph.D., and has completed the University of Pittsburgh's Management Program for Executives.

-General May has extensive experience relating to strategic planning, the government as a customer, assessment of trends in national security, accountability, and stability to our Board.
+General May brings a world of experience relating to strategic planning, the government as a customer, assessment of trends in national security, accountability, and stability to our Board.

-William H. Pickle, 67, is a government affairs/business development consultant with over 30 years of experience at senior levels within the federal government.
-For the last ten years, he has served as president of The Pickle Group, LLC, a Washington DC-based business development company.
+William H. Pickle, 68, is a government affairs/business development consultant with over 30 years of experience at senior levels within the federal government.

+For the last 11 years, Mr. Pickle has served as President of The Pickle Group, LLC, a Washington DC-based business development company.

 Mr. Pickle served as the 37th Sergeant at Arms (SAA) of the United States Senate.
 Mr. Pickle was nominated for this senior position by Senate Majority Leader Bill Frist and elected by the Senate in March, 2003.
 He was re-elected in January, 2005.
-In this position, Mr. Pickle served as the Senate's Chief Operating Officer, Chief of Protocol, and Chief of Security; and managed over 950 Senate employees and an annual budget exceeding \$200 million.
+In this position, Mr. Pickle served as the Senate's Chief Operating Officer, Chief of Protocol, Chief of Security; and managed over 950 Senate employees and an annual budget exceeding \$200 million.
 As SAA, Mr. Pickle worked closely with Senators, Committees and senior Senate staff on a daily basis.
-In addition, as the SAA, he served as Chairman of the U.S. Capitol Police Board with direct oversight for a 2,200 person police department with a budget of \$300 million.
+In addition, as the SAA, he served as Chairman of the U.S. Capitol Police Board with direct oversight for a 2200 person police department with a budget of \$300 million.

-Prior to his Senate service, Mr. Pickle served in several Senior Executive Service (SES) positions within the Executive Branch.
-He was the first SES Director of the Transportation Security Administration where he assisted in the formation of the agency and the federalizing of the Denver International Airport in 2002.
-Prior to this position, he served as the Deputy Inspector General of the Department of Labor responsible for communications, evaluations, and legislative affairs.
+Prior to his Senate service, Mr. Pickle served in several Senior Executive Service (SES) positions within the Executive Branch, which included being the first SES Director of the Transportation Security Administration and a Deputy Inspector General of the Department of Labor.

 The bulk of Mr. Pickle's career was spent with the United States Secret Service where he rose steadily through the ranks from Special Agent to Senior Executive.
-Mr. Pickle's strong legislative background was enhanced by his appointment as Executive Assistant Director responsible for the Congressional and Legislative Affairs program of the Secret Service.
-Mr. Pickle served in this position from 1991 to 1998.
-Mr. Pickle was responsible for numerous pieces of legislation that provided new authority and significant increases in appropriations to the Secret Service.
+Mr. Pickle served as Executive Assistant Director responsible for the Congressional and Legislative Affairs program of the Secret Service from 1991 to 1998.